A screenshot of Manual Tagging in PDFix app

 Tagging a paragraph with the entire text selected.

-When tagging an object, the program automatically creates sub-tags based on the structure of the element.
-For example, when tagging a list, PDFix automatically creates the proper subtags, along with distinguishing and separating the numbering from the text of the list.
+When you tag an object, PDFix handles the details by automatically generating sub-tags based on the structure.
+For example, when tagging a list, it neatly creates the necessary subtags and separates the numbering from the list text, making your job easier.
+Check out this feature in the picture below.

 Tagging a list